The Khlong Toey Slum

 Established in October 2012 by a pair of lifelong musicians – Geraldine “Gigi” Nemrod, a French resident of Bangkok, and Siriporn “Amm” Pomwong, a Thai native – KTMP is a non-profit organization born out of a passion to create positive social change through music.

 Inspired by the Playing for Change (PFC) movement and related Playing For Change Foundation (PFCF), Gigi and Amm began by arranging music lessons for underprivileged kids in Khlong Toey.
 Soon after, PFCF offered its support, and in June 2013, KTMP became the 9th music program to be officially endorsed by Playing For Change Foundation.
-Today KTMP relies on financial support from PFCF as well as private donations.

 I live in a slum, where not many children have the opportunity to learn.
 Learning music gives me a today.